 What happens when, as always must happen, the machine stops?

-A good, dear friend recently inspired a journey into the world of radios, speakers, and design.
+Good, dear friends recently inspired a journey into the world of radios, speakers, and design.
 I love nothing more than being challenged to consider deeply a topic that’s otherwise new to me and through that to broaden my understanding of what I value and enjoy.

 The first computing device I remember using was The Little Professor (1976).
 Designed like a calculator, the Little professor worked backward: it presented unsolved equations the user then needed to solve.
 Many years later, future-me would see a Little Professor in a computing exhibit at London’s Science Museum and wish that past-me could have known.